 Are you looking for a new laptop for the school year?
 This year will be particularly challenging given that most schools will be operating virtually so it is imperative that you have a great laptop for teaching from home.
 We can help you find a great new laptop.
 We have researched the best laptops for teachers and found ones that will make teaching virtually seem seamless.

 The laptops on this list are great for both in-person and online school so don’t worry if your school goes virtual this year.
-The following guide of best laptops for teachers is geared towards students who need lightweight, but powerful laptops for teaching from home.
+The following guide of best laptops for teachers is geared towards teachers who need lightweight, but powerful laptops that can be used both in classroom and at home.

 |Laptop||Processor | RAM | Storage||Price|